-Outreach: Courses offered at community outreach sites provide students the opportunity to pursue a college education close to home.
-The courses may be taught by an on-site instructor or through interactive televised instruction.
+Outreach: Courses offered at off-campus sites provide students the opportunity to pursue a college education close to home.
+The courses are taught by an on-site instructor.

 Course Registration

 Registration dates and procedures, course offerings, costs, payment deadlines, academic programs and more can be found on the NCMC website